epam/edp-install/docs/user-guide/library.md

    !![Edit library](../assets/user-guide/edp-portal-edit-library-jira.png "Edit library")

    a.
 Mark the **Integrate with Jira server** check box and fill in the necessary fields.
-Please see steps d-h on the [Add Library page](add-library.md#the-advanced-settings-menu).
+Please see the steps d-h of the [Add Library](add-library.md#the-advanced-settings-menu) page.

    b.
 Select the **Apply** button to apply the changes.

-   c.
-Navigate to Jenkins/Tekton and add the _create-jira-issue-metadata_ stage in the Build pipeline.
-Also add the _commit-validate_ stage in the Code Review pipeline.

 3. To disable Jira integration, in the **Edit Library** dialog do the following:

    a.
 Uncheck the **Integrate with Jira server** check box.

    b.
 Select the **Apply** button to apply the changes.

-   c.
-Navigate to Jenkins/Tekton and remove the _create-jira-issue-metadata_ stage in the Build pipeline.
-Also remove the _commit-validate_ stage in the Code Review pipeline.

   As a result, the necessary changes will be applied.